 - lifting heavy objects or weights

-- a low-fiber diet
+- a low fiber diet

-- standing or sitting for long periods of time
+- standing or sitting for extended periods

 - ascites, which is a buildup of fluid that places extra pressure on the stomach and intestines

+External hemorrhoids are different than other hemorrhoid types, mostly due to their location.
 Internal hemorrhoids, for example, are inside the rectum.
-Usually, they are painless but may bleed.
+They are usually painless but may bleed.

 People may have multiple hemorrhoid types at the same time.

-This is important because some of the symptoms, such as bleeding, can be due to other more severe conditions, including:
+Anyone who suspects that they have external hemorrhoids should see a doctor.
+Some of the symptoms, such as bleeding, can be due to other more severe conditions, including: